Bilateral international migration flow estimates for 200 countries

 Impact on validation exercise

 There biggest changes are the drops in the correlations for the estimates based on demographic accounting approaches, especially in the immigration and emigration rate measures.
-The general ordering of preferences between the estimates from different methods, based on the highest levels of correlation, remain unchanged.
+The general ordering of preferences between the estimates from different methods, based on the highest levels of correlation, remains unchanged.

 Version 7: Update for WPP2024